What is a psychologist?

 Psychological Counselling Fees

-Firstly, payment for the full fee is required on the day.
+Firstly, payment for the full fee is required on the day of service

-Our fees vary depending on the qualifications of the practitioner you are seeing and whether you are attending during our peak times and range from $180-$254 per session.
+Our fees vary depending on the qualifications of the practitioner you are seeing and whether you are attending during our peak times.

 The rebates from private health funds are vastly different and can range from $40 - $120.
 You’ll need to enquire with your health fund to determine your exact rebate.